 Tell Your Children They Will Still See Both Parents

-Also, let them know that even though some things will change, mom and dad will do their best to maintain the same daily routines that they are accustom to.
-Anything that is staying the same, needs to be communicated and reassured that these things will remain the same.
-“As much as possible, basic mealtimes and other rituals should be the same between the two households,” says Isolina Ricci, a psychotherapist who wrote Mom’s House, Dad’s House for Kids, “continuing a child’s regular schedule makes children feel safe.”
+Also, let them know that even though some things will change, mom and dad will do their best to maintain the same daily routines.
+Anything that is staying the same needs to be communicated and reassured that these things will remain the same.
+“As much as possible, necessary mealtimes and other rituals should be the same between the two households,” says Isolina Ricci, a psychotherapist who wrote Mom’s House, Dad’s House for Kids, “continuing a child’s regular schedule makes children feel safe.”

-The more things remain the same the more stable your kids will feel.
+The more things remain the same, the more stable your kids will feel.
 Be upfront and honest but spare the details.
 Older children most likely saw the signs and are not surprised circumstances have come to this.
-They will ask for details about the divorce and how it will affect their lives.
+They will ask for more information about the divorce and how it will affect their lives.
 Be truthful and upfront but leave out the painful details.
 Tell them the basics – they will live with Mom sometimes and with Dad sometimes but they will see both parents every week.
-Also reassure them that (ideally) you will be together for any extra-curricular activities and some celebrations such as birthdays and graduations.
+Also, reassure them that (ideally) you will be together for any extracurricular activities and some celebrations such as birthdays and graduations.
 Only promise what you can deliver.

 Do Not Ask Your Children About The Other Parent

-This is not a game of ‘I Spy’.
-Remember that your goal is to avoid stress and pain for your children.
-It is crucial and imperative that your kids are not put into the middle of Mom and Dad’s conflict; making them feel like they have to choose between you.
+This is not a game of ‘I Spy.’
+Remember that your goal is to avoid stress and pain for your kids.
+It is crucial and imperative that your kids are not put in the middle of Mom and Dad’s conflict; making them feel like they have to choose between you.
 Avoid interrogations when your kids return from the other parent.
 No matter how curious you may be, do not turn your children into spies.